DaXcess/DaXcess/README.md

 > *Build cool sh\*t!*

-I'm a self-taught software developer from the Amsterdam region.
+I'm a 20 year old self-taught software developer from the Amsterdam region.
 I sometimes also dabble in [cybersecurity](https://tryhackme.com/p/DaXcess).

 Currently obsessed with Rust 🦀